Dell & Schaefer successfully appeals denial of benefits to maintenance technician

 Mr. C contacts Attorneys Dell & Schaefer

-Luckily, Mr. C had a second appeal available under his policy and he contacted Attorney’s Dell & Schaefer to assist him with his claim.
-Attorney Victor Pena took on the task of handling Mr. C’s second appeal.
-Attorney Pena was able to sift through the medical records and Lincoln’s claim file to determine the best course of action.
+Luckily, Mr. C had a second appeal available under his policy and he contacted Attorneys Dell & Schaefer to assist him with his claim.
+We took on the task of handling Mr. C’s second appeal.
+We were able to sift through the medical records and Lincoln’s claim file to determine the best course of action.
 The appeal presented additional medical records supporting Mr. C’s disability and tactically addressed the errors made by Lincoln during its review.

 Within two months of submitting the appeal, Lincoln overturned its decision and paid all back benefits owed.
 Dell & Schaefer remains on Mr. C’s claim ensuring that Mr. C has the best chances of remaining on claim and receiving long-term disability benefits for as long as his disability continues.